-- ARH-4720 Seminar in Contemporary Art Issues 3 credits - ART-4120 B.F.A.
+- ART-4120 B.F.A.
 Project & Exhibit 3 credits - ART-4730 B.F.A.
 Seminar 3 credits

 - Grades for ART-4120 B.F.A.
 Project & Exhibit will be determined by the thesis advisor in consultation with the full department. - Once admitted into the BFA program via their BFA Review, students must achieve grades of B- or higher in all ART and ARH courses.